-THOMAS FLIPPIN is established as an original and versatile voice in the world of contemporary music.
+THOMAS FLIPPIN is an original and versatile voice in the world of contemporary music.
 Whether premiering new works with his pioneering classical guitar ensemble, Duo Noire; performing avant-garde art songs on the theorbo as part of Alicia Hall Moran’s Black Wall Street; or plucking the banjo in the American Repertory Theater’s critically-acclaimed premiere of The Black Clown, Flippin’s playing has been hailed as "lovely" (New York Times), and "spectacularly precise" (St. Louis Post-Dispatch).